Classen Curve

 Classen Curve’s mix of local and national tenants is unique because most of them are one-of-a-kind for the city or the state.

-And it is unique in that it is part of a trio of adjacent retail centers – Classen Curve, The Triangle and Nichols Hills Plaza -- all owned and managed by The Washington Prime Group.
+And it is unique in that it is part of a trio of adjacent retail centers – Classen Curve, The Triangle and Nichols Hills Plaza.

 Classen Curve began with the vision of the late Oklahoma City businessman Aubrey McClendon in the early 2000s to develop a retail center that harkened back to an earlier time when window shopping in store fronts was a popular pastime.